Qatar markets stabilise as Doha digs in to defend economy

 However, if the situation becomes critical, the Qatari government can liquidate some of its overseas assets and provide the funds to its banking system, much as Saudi Arabia did last year when its banks faced a funding squeeze due to low oil prices, he said.

-Qatar's sovereign wealth fund has major stakes in top Western companies such as Credit Suisse (CSGN.S).
+Qatar's sovereign wealth fund has major stakes in top Western companies such as Credit Suisse.
 Asked by CNBC whether it might now sell some of these stakes to raise money, Emadi indicated this was not on the cards at present.